Frequently Asked Questions

 How long will it take to deliver within Singapore?

-Normally within 3-5 working days if the items are in stock.
+Normally within 2 to 3 working days if the items are in stock.
 It may take longer during the peak seasons.

 For machine orders, we do send on weekends.